CCI-Tools/cate-desktop/README.md

             ...

 The only development tool initially required to build cate-desktop is the latest version of [Node.js](https://nodejs.org/).
 After installing Node.js, we use its package manager `npm` to install all other package dependencies.
+This step is also required if a file named `package.json` was updated during a `git pull` command (see above).

     $ npm install

 The project `cate-desktop` is programmed in [TypeScript](https://www.typescriptlang.org/).
-Therefore all TypeScript sources must be compiled to JavaScript first:
+Therefore all TypeScript sources must be compiled to JavaScript first.
+This step is required if there are any changes during a `git pull` command (see above).

     $ npm run compile